 Prepare Mashed Potatoes:

-- Place potatoes in a large pot of cold, well-salted water.
+- While lentils cook, place potatoes in a large pot of cold, well-salted water.
 Bring to a boil, then cook until tender.
 Drain.

 - Add cream cheese and butter to potatoes, then mash, adding just enough milk to reach desired consistency.